 - Ground Flax Seeds (linseeds) - mixed with a little water, ground flax seeds become what is known as “flax egg”.
 They serve as the egg substitute in this recipe.
 You could use commercial egg replacer instead if you prefer.

 - Oat Milk - or substitute with or almond milk or any other plant-based milk that you prefer.

 - Cacao Powder - I like to use raw cacao powder for its health benefits (basically, it’s less refined than cocoa powder so retains more nutrients, particularly iron) but you could use with plain cocoa powder instead.

 Please see the printable recipe card at the bottom of this post for full list of ingredients and their quantities.

-- Whizz the dry ingredients briefly in a food processor.
+Next, whizz the dry ingredients briefly in a food processor.
 Set aside.

-- Bake for 30-40 minutes in a preheated oven set at 180°C / 350°F.
+Bake for 30-40 minutes in a preheated oven set at 180°C / 350°F until cooked.

 This is a summary only.
 Please see the printable recipe card at the bottom of this page for full detailed instructions.
 Thermomix instructions are also included in the recipe card.

 If you'd like to watch how these brownies are made, click on the YouTube link below for a video.